Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

-Between the many unique Irish hiking locations you have small villages with historic pubs where you can rest your body over a pint of beer while hearing mythical stories and songs from joyful local Irishmen.
+Between the many unique Irish hiking locations, you have small villages with historic pubs where you can rest your body over a pint of beer while hearing mythical stories and songs from joyful local Irishmen.

-Whether you are touring the Wild Atlantic Way on the West coast of Ireland, the outskirts of Dublin, the remote wilderness of Donegal or the unique rocky coast of Northern Ireland you will find an array of marvelous and spectacular trekking options.
+Whether you are touring the Wild Atlantic Way on the West coast of Ireland, the outskirts of Dublin, the remote wilderness of Donegal, or the unique rocky coast of Northern Ireland, you will find an array of marvelous and spectacular trekking options.

-There is an endless amount of places to explore and see.
-It will surprise even the most well traveled how easily this land creeps into your heart and soul.
+There is an endless amount of places and Scenic Mountain Trails to explore and see.
+It will surprise even the most well-traveled how easily this land creeps into your heart and soul.